intel/intel-device-plugins-for-kubernetes/DEVEL.md

 before they are sent to `kubelet`.
 To see an example, refer to the FPGA plugin which implements this interface to annotate its responses.

+In case you want to implement the whole allocation functionality in your device plugin, you can implement the optional `deviceplugin.Allocator` interface.
+In this case `PostAllocate()` is not called.
+But if you decide in your implementation of `deviceplugin.Allocator` that you need to resort to the default implementation of the allocation functionality then return an error of the type `deviceplugin.UseDefaultMethodError`.

 ### Logging

 The framework uses [`klog`](https://github.com/kubernetes/klog) as its logging